8 Best Horseback Riding in Smoky Mountains (2026 Update)

 • Specialty: Mountain horseback riding and petting

 With over 80+ heads of horses, all trained and bred for maximum agility and safety, Big Rock Dude Ranch will have a horse for you.
 They go even further to facilitate sessions for larger people.
-The bigger horses can carry individuals weighing more than 250lbs; call ahead for a horse to be made available when you visit.
-Note that you will pay extra charges for this service.
+If your party includes riders over the standard weight limit, call ahead to ask whether a suitable horse is available when you visit.
+Note that extra charges may apply for this service.

-Big Rack is a member of the American Quarter Horse Association (AQHA) and a proud holder of the Gilliham & Associates Safety 5-star rating.
+Big Rock is a member of the American Quarter Horse Association (AQHA) and a proud holder of the Gilliham & Associates Safety 5-star rating.
 Their trained horses and guides ensure that all safety precautions are in place before a rider can start a ride.
-The establishment even has a 4-minutes must-view safety video for their patrons before riding.6 You can ask for a helmet for extra safety should you feel the need.
+The establishment even has a 4-minute must-view safety video for their patrons before riding.
+You can ask for a helmet for extra safety should you feel the need.

 The mountain track is 3.5 miles long, with a view of the Great Smoky Mountains and its topography.
 The breeze and cool mountain air will relax you in a way only nature can.
 Loading ramps are big and adequate for you to climb on the saddle without much trouble, leg up, and you are on.